 When it comes to additive manufacturing, much like other methods of manufacturing, users want strength, fine details, and for production to be as fast as possible.
 To meet this need, Stratasys has introduced a new platform, the Origin One, which utilizes Programmable PhotoPolymerization (P3) 3D printing technology.
-And where the Origin One can produce strong, good-looking parts quickly, it also holds a special interest for the medical industry.
+And where the Origin One can produce strong, good-looking parts quickly, it also holds a special interest for the medical industry by offering biocompatible 3D printing.
 Of the dozen currently certified resins for the platform, four of them are biocompatible per ISO 10993 standards and have some incredible mechanical properties in their own right.
 So, whether you need to make a sterilizable drill guide, long-term prosthetic, or a high-performance tool, P3 Technology offers a large range of variety and print quality for biocompatible applications.

 3D Printing Solutions for Biocompatibility